postlight/headless-wp-starter/README.md

 1. A WordPress backend that serves its data via the [WP REST API](https://developer.wordpress.org/rest-api/) and [GraphQL](http://graphql.org/).
 2. A server-side rendered React frontend using [Next.js](https://github.com/zeit/next.js/).
-3. A React frontend powered by GraphQL
+3. Another React frontend powered by GraphQL

 You can read all about it in [this handy introduction](https://trackchanges.postlight.com/introducing-postlights-wordpress-react-starter-kit-a61e2633c48c).